 If your current car insurance policy does not automatically extend coverage to a new vehicle, then you do not have to alert the car insurance company before buying the new vehicle.
 However, you will need to buy separate insurance for your new vehicle.

-A Typical Grace Period is 7 to 30 Days
+A Typical Grace Period for Car Insurance is 7 to 30 Days

 Most ordinary car insurance policies give you a grace period when you buy a new vehicle.
-Typically, that grace period is anywhere from seven to 30 days.
+Typically, that new car insurance grace period is anywhere from seven to 30 days.

 In other words, you have seven to 30 days to inform your car insurance company that you purchased a new vehicle.
 You need to alert your car insurance company within this grace period to avoid a lapse in insurance coverage.